LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/114792177-107f1400-9d45-11eb-8595-580e524c9b39.png)

-### The Range Aggregation
-Histogram aggregations requires that your intervals have the same preset size.
-If your use case requires that you define your own intervals(i.e. custom intervals or intervals of varying sizes), the `range aggregation` comes in handy!
+Like the histogram aggregations, range aggregations allow you to create buckets based on any numerical interval.
+It differs in that it allows you to define intervals of varying sizes so you can customized it to your use case.

-For example, what if you wanted to know how many transactions occurred for items whose unit prices between minimum value and $50, between $50-$200, and between $200 and up?
+For example, what if you wanted to know the number of transactions for items priced between 0 and $50, between $50-$200, and between $200 and up?

 Syntax:
 ```
 GET Enter_name_of_the_index_here/_search
 {
   "size": 0,
   "aggs": {
-   "Name your aggregation here": {
+   "Name your aggregations here": {
       "range": {
         "field": "Name the field you want to aggregate on here",
         "ranges": [